 Too bad Alaska Airlines doesn’t fly transpacific from Anchorage

-While there are lots of questions about what future airline route networks will look like, I have a hard time envisioning there would be much interest in this concept…
+While there are lots of questions about what future airline route networks will look like, I have a hard time envisioning many airlines taking advantage of this opportunity.

 What do you think — is there any chance that an airline could turn Anchorage into an international passenger hub?